jazzband/django-debug-toolbar/docs/panels.rst

 Path: ``debug_toolbar.panels.profiling.ProfilingPanel``

-Profiling information for processing the request.
+Profiling information for the processing of the request.

 If the ``debug_toolbar.middleware.DebugToolbarMiddleware`` is first in ``MIDDLEWARE_CLASSES`` then the other middlewares' ``process_view`` methods will not be executed.
-This is because ``ProfilingPanel.process_view`` will return a ``HttpResponse`` which causes the other middlewares' calls to ``process_view`` to be skipped.
+This is because ``ProfilingPanel.process_view`` will return a ``HttpResponse`` which causes the other middlewares' ``process_view`` methods to be skipped.

 Note that if the quick setup is used, the ``DebugToolbarMiddleware`` will be inserted first in ``MIDDLEWARE_CLASSES``.

-If you need to instrument code run by middleware, then you should either disable the ``ProfilingPanel``.
-If you need to use the profiling panel and need the other middlewares' code to execute, then move ``DebugToolbarMiddleware`` to the end of ``MIDDLEWARE_CLASSES``.
+If you need to instrument code run by middleware, then you should disable the ``ProfilingPanel``.
+Another option, or if you need to use the profiling panel and need the other middlewares' code to execute, then move ``DebugToolbarMiddleware`` to the end of ``MIDDLEWARE_CLASSES``.